 3.8 CONVEYANCES-VARIANCE OF NAME

-Problem B: Should an objection be made because a grantor or grantee is designated by her husband's given name, as "Mrs. John Doe"?
+Should an objection be made because a grantor or grantee is designated by a spouse’s given name, as "Mrs. John Doe"?

-Problem C: Should an examiner rely upon a recital purporting to cure an error in the name of a person in the chain of title?
+Should an examiner rely upon a recital purporting to cure an error in the name of a person or entity in the chain of title?

 Yes, unless the variance is so great or unless the other circumstances are such as to create a reasonable doubt of the truth of the recital.